ghoye/berlin_crime_analysis/berlin_crime_analysis.md

 sample.
 Therefore, the other methods should be used to produce more accurate representations of the total population.

-## Part 6: Visualization of Total Crimes as Heatmap
+## Visualization of Total Crimes as Heatmap

 I also created a heatmap of district crime totals in Berlin from 2012 to 2019, scaled by rows.
 Heatmaps serve as a straightforward, color-coded